LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Background and related work

-For this equation to hold true, the attack requires the use of two consecutive FC layers.
+For Equation~\ref{eq:2} to hold true, the attack requires the use of two consecutive FC layers.
 The first layer is used to leak the inputs using Equation~\ref{eq:2} and the second FC layer maintains the requirement that $\frac{\delta L}{\delta B^i}$ and $\frac{\delta L}{\delta W^i}$ are the same for any neuron that the same input activates.
 This is achieved by having the same weight parameters connecting each neuron of the first FC layer to the second FC layer.
 For example, if the first FC layer has $1024$ units and the second has $256$, the weights connecting them would have a dimension of $1024\times256$.
-Then, if every row of the weight matrix is equivalent, e.g. $[0, :]=[1, :] = \dots = [1023, :]$, then the above property holds.
+The above property indicates that every row of the weight matrix is equivalent, e.g. $[0, :]=[1, :] = \dots = [1023, :]$.